-The County shall resolve conflicts and problems related to the 9-1-1 GIS data maintained by County.
-If any issue regarding the GIS data arises which the County cannot resolve on its own, the County must contact NCTCOG within five business days in order to determine the best course of action to resolve the issue.
+The County shall perform Quality Control on their data prior to synchronizing the 9-1-1 Child Replica Database with the NCTCOG Parent Database.
+The County shall resolve conflicts and problems related to the 9-1-1 GIS data maintained by the County on a daily basis and communicate issues with each of the municipalities within its jurisdiction on a monthly basis.
+If any issue regarding the GIS data arises in which the County cannot resolve on its own, the County must contact NCTCOG within five business days in order to determine the best course of action to resolve the issue7.